The new year is the perfect time to take stock of your life.

 We love the diversity of bikes you see on the road, and there's a rally or festival worth attending for every single one,

 Even if you go alone, you'll likely leave with new friends.
 Rallies are places where people gather and talk about their bikes, share food and drink, and generally have a good time doing what they love.

 When you truly love something, it's easy to want to share it.
-So make 2022 the year you help others discover the joys of riding.
+So make 2023 the year you help others discover the joys of riding.

 Get your significant other riding gear so they can come with you, or encourage a friend to learn how to ride.